The new Sewing Café in Masiphumelele gives women the tools and support they need to start their own businesses and follow their dreams.

 Image: Supplied

-The Sewing Café, a skills development non-profit, has just launched a professionally equipped, pay-as-you-go sewing hub in the heart of Masiphumelele.
+The Sewing Café, a skills development non-profit, is fundraising for a professionally equipped, pay-as-you-go sewing centre in the heart of Masiphumelele.

-The idea is simple: graduates and creators can now rent industrial sewing machines by the hour, day, or month, removing one of the biggest barriers to starting a small clothing business.
+The idea is simple: to provide graduates and creators with access to industrial sewing machines and a safe, supportive space to work, removing one of the biggest barriers to starting a small clothing business.

-Founder and director Athene Knemeyer, who expanded the original training programme in 2013, says this next step is about real opportunity: “A lot of our graduates don’t have reliable machines or safe spaces to work at home.
-This centre solves both problems and offers a vital bridge between training and entrepreneurship.”
+Founder and director Athene Knemeyer, who expanded the original training programme in 2013, says this next step is about real opportunity.
+“A lot of our graduates don’t have reliable machines or safe spaces to work at home.
+This planned centre would solve both problems and offer a vital bridge between training and entrepreneurship.”

-The new centre features 10 industrial sewing machines, two overlockers, and several domestic machines for those still learning.
-It also provides access to technical support, rental patterns in all sizes, affordable deadstock fabrics, and referrals to pattern makers and specialist equipment.
+The envisioned hub will feature 10 industrial sewing machines, two overlockers, and several domestic machines for those still learning.
+It will also offer technical support, rental patterns in all sizes, affordable deadstock fabrics, and referrals to pattern makers and specialist equipment.

 “It’s not just for our alumni,” says Ms Knemeyer.
-“It’s open to anyone in the community with sewing skills and a dream.
+“We want it to be open to anyone in the community with sewing skills and a dream.
 I imagine people from across the valley working side by side, sharing ideas, and building something new together.”

-Born in Hout Bay, Ms Knemeyer’s love of fashion came from her mother, a fashion designer who taught at the original sewing programme decades ago.
+Born in Hout Bay, Ms Knemeyer’s passion for fashion came from her mother, a designer who once taught at the original sewing programme.
 “Coming of age with South Africa’s democracy made me acutely aware of the damage apartheid caused.
 Skills development and job creation aren’t just economic necessities — they’re moral imperatives.
 This work gives my life purpose.”

 For 29-year-old Lithakazi, a graduate who once struggled to find steady domestic work, the programme changed everything.
 “Now I earn a salary, I work with pride, and my children are secure.
 That’s what matters most to me,” she says.

-But as Ms Knemeyer explains, training isn’t enough on its own: “We simply can’t employ everyone we train — but we can give them tools to start something for themselves.
-That’s what this new centre is for.”
+But as Ms Knemeyer explains, training isn’t enough on its own.
+“We simply can’t employ everyone we train, but we can give them the tools to start something for themselves.
+That’s what this hub is for.”

 The public can also play a role by sponsoring a machine, donating materials, or placing orders through The Sewing Café’s small production team, which makes school uniforms and other garments for local businesses.

-To find out more, place an order, or get involved, visit www.thesewingcafe.co.za.
+To find out more, make a donation, or get involved, visit www.thesewingcafe.co.za.